Dust or Magic Logo

 TRAVEL ARRANGEMENTS

 Arrival: Newark Liberty International Airport is the closest airport to Lambertville, NJ.
-Please keep in mind that you will need to arrive early enough to allow yourself plenty of time for travel to Lambertville (at least a one-hour drive).
+Please keep in mind that you will need to arrive early enough to allow yourself plenty of time for travel to Lambertville (at least a one and a half-hour drive).
 Registration in Lambertville for Dust or Magic begins at 4:30 PM; check-in time for The Inn at Lambertville Station begins at 2:00 PM (hotel information below).

 Departure: Please check out of the hotel first thing on Tuesday morning, with your bags ready to go.
-Bring your bags to the Riverside Room.
+The front desk will secure your bags until you are ready to depart for home.
 The formal checkout time is 11:00 AM.
 To allow enough travel time to the airport, plan your flight to leave after 4:30 PM.
 (Plan to arrive at Newark Liberty International Airport at least 1 hour prior to your flight time; 2 hours for International.)
 See below for ground transporation information.

 The Trans-Bridge bus line is the fastest and easiest way to get to Lambertville.
 Plan to arrive at Newark Liberty International Airport no later than 12:15 PM Sunday (for the late bus, see below).
 After you pick up your baggage, go to the Trans Bridge/Olympia Trails ticket counter located in the claim area of Terminal A, B or C. Purchase a ticket on the Trans-Bridge Bus.
 Ask for directions to the pickup gate.
 The bus will drop you approximately two blocks from the Lambertville Station parking lot, at the Sunoco station.
 Walk toward the river, along Bridge Street.
 The Inn is the last building on the left before the bridge to PA.
 There are two bus options to Lambertville on Sunday: 10:45 AM (depart Newark Liberty) 12:40 PM (arrive Lambertville); or 3:15 PM (depart Newark) 4:45 PM (arrive Lambertville).